scalacenter/scalajs-bundler/manual/src/ornate/getting-started.md

 ~~~

 > {.note}
-> You will most probably want to write a [Scala.js facade](https://www.scala-js.org/doc/interoperability/facade-types.html)
+> You will most probably want to write a [Scala.js facade](https://www.scala-js.org/doc/interoperability/facade-types.html#-imports-from-other-javascript-modules)
-> for your module.
+> for the JavaScript module.
 You can find information on how to do that in the
 > [cookbook](cookbook.md#facade), or draw inspiration from
 > [this example](https://github.com/scalacenter/scalajs-bundler/blob/master/sbt-scalajs-bundler/src/sbt-test/sbt-scalajs-bundler/browserless/src/main/scala/uuid/uuid.scala).

 Then, use the `fastOptJS::webpack` sbt command to download the npm packages and bundle your Scala.js
-application into a JavaScript file executable by a web browser.
+application and its dependencies into a single JavaScript file executable by a web browser.

+In this example, the `webpack` sbt task produces a single file located at
+`target/scala-2.12/scalajs-bundler/main/<project-id>-fastopt-bundle.js`.

 See complete examples in the [tests](https://github.com/scalacenter/scalajs-bundler/tree/master/sbt-scalajs-bundler/src/sbt-test/sbt-scalajs-bundler).